 No One Predicted How Streaming Would Change the Game

-In effect, YouTubers completely altered the landscape of music licensing.
-Before YouTube’s explosive growth, music tracks were that expensive that no one outside of TV and radio studios could afford to pay the licensing fees.
-No one had truly anticipated the advent of video streaming and the effect it would have on copyright law and royalties.
+In effect, YouTubers completely altered the landscape of music licensing and use of royalty-free music.
+Before YouTube’s explosive growth, music tracks were so expensive that only TV and radio studios could afford the licensing fees.
+No one had truly anticipated the advent of video streaming.
+Nor had they foreseen its effect on copyright law and royalties.

 Because anyone can upload a video to YouTube, there were issues with the content that users uploaded.
-A lot of users uploaded videos containing clips from TV shows and movies, music videos, or videos which were little more than slides containing the lyrics to the sound used for the video soundtrack.
-No one was paying to watch those videos, and it didn’t take long for users to figure out how to download them and isolate the music tracks, getting the songs for free.
+A lot of users uploaded videos containing clips from TV shows and movies, music videos, or videos that were mainly slides with lyrics to the soundtrack.
+No one was paying to watch those videos.
+It didn’t take long for users to figure out how to download them and isolate the music tracks.
+They got the songs for free.

 Record Labels Eventually Took Legal Action